derekgreene/curatr/INSTALL.md

 ## Database Setup

-Ensure that the file *core/config.ini* contains the corret database settings, including *hostname*, *port*, *user* and *pass*.
-Next create a new empty database named *curatr* should be created.

-To create the required tables, run the script:
+Ensure that the file *core/config.ini* contains the correct local MySQL database settings, including *hostname*, *port*, *user* and *pass*.
+Next create a new empty database named *curatr* should be created in your MySQL database.
+Once this is complete, to create the required tables, run the script:

 ```python code/create-db.py core all```